seattlecoderdojo/alexa-workshop/README.md

 You're going to need two things to complete this tutorial.

 1. A web-addressable python server.
 We'll show how to use a Cloud9 workspace as one in this tutorial, but that's just one of many ways to get one for free.
-2. A developer account on https://developer.amazon.com so you can make Alexa skills.
+2. A developer account on https://developer.amazon.com so you can make Amazon Alexa skills.
 This is free.
 Go sign up.

 ### Setting up your Python server